Milk and meat in Jewish law: Eating meat after dairy

 It has traditionally been considered less problematic to eat dairy products before meat, on the assumption that dairy products leave neither fatty residue in the throat, nor fragments between the teeth.
 Many 20th century Orthodox rabbis say that washing the mouth out between eating dairy and meat is sufficient.
 Some argue that there should also be recitation of a closing blessing before the meat is eaten, and others view this as unnecessary.
 Ashkenazi Jews following kabbalistic traditions, based on the Zohar, additionally ensure that about half an hour passes after consuming dairy produce before eating meat.

 Some rabbis of the Middle Ages argued that after eating solid dairy products such as cheese, the hands should be washed.
 Shabbatai ben Meir even argues that this is necessary if utensils such as forks were used and the cheese never touched by hands.
 Other rabbis of that time, like Joseph Caro, thought that if it was possible to visually verify that hands were clean, then they need not be washed; Tzvi Hirsch Spira argued that washing the hands should also be practiced for milk.

 Jacob ben Asher thought that washing the mouth was not sufficient to remove all residue of cheese, and suggested that eating some additional solid food is required to clean the mouth.
 Hard and aged cheese has long been rabbinically considered to need extra precaution, on the basis that it might have a much stronger and longer lasting taste; the risk of it leaving a fattier residue has more recently been raised as a concern.
 According to these rabbinic opinions, the same precautions (including a pause of up to six hours) apply to eating hard cheese before meat as apply to eating meat in a meal when the meat is eaten first.
 Judah ben Simeon, a 17th-century physician in Frankfurt, argued that hard cheese is not problematic if melted.
 Binyomin Forst argues that leniency is proper only for cooked cheese dishes and not dishes topped with cheese.

-Non-Rabbinic movements
+Karaites

-The Karaites, completely rejecting the Talmud, where the stringency of the law is strongest, have few qualms about the general mixing of meat and milk.
-It is only the cooking of an animal in the milk of its actual mother that is banned.
+The Karaites, who reject the Talmud, permit mixing meat and dairy products as long as the meat and milk are from different species.

 While it is generally banned for the Beta Israel community of Ethiopia to prepare general mixtures of meat and milk, poultry is not included in this prohibition.
-However, since the movement of almost the entire Beta Israel community to Israel in the 1990s, the community has generally abandoned its old traditions and adopted the broad meat and milk ban followed by Rabbinical Judaism.
+Since the movement of almost the entire Beta Israel community to Israel in the 1990s, the community has generally abandoned its old traditions and adopted the broad meat and milk ban followed by Rabbinical Judaism.